 Thanks to that added support, Cochran narrowly won the runoff and went on to be re-elected to a seventh six-year Senate term that he was medically unfit to serve.
 Cochran resigned for health reasons on April 1 of this year.

 How can these Swamp dwellers hope to reach a voting base it so openly despises?
-It knows it cannot, and so it retreats into comfortable fantasy as its time slips away.We value your comments!
-Please weigh in on our comment section below.
+It knows it cannot, and so it retreats into comfortable fantasy as its time slips away.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com